Speak Good English Movement: 2000–2004 : Speak Well. Be Understood.

 According to the Government, more Singaporeans recognised the need to speak well, and took steps to improve their spoken English.
 Programmes organised by SGEM partners such as the People's Association and the British Council were well received.

 In 2003, the movement, already in its fourth year, aimed to not only encourage Singaporeans to speak well but also speak simple English.
 Chairman Wong said, "They may be afraid to use English; it's not natural to them.
 This year what we would like to do is encourage people to try.
 Have a go even if they can't speak well, even if they cannot use long words, even if they can't use long sentences; it's not important.
 The idea is to use simple words, simple sentences and convey their message clearly."
 The movement continued throughout the year until March 2004 so as to create greater impact and awareness.

 In its fifth year, acting Manpower Minister Ng Eng Hen launched the campaign at The Arts House at Old Parliament in April 2004.
 The target of the campaign can be summed up as English@Work&Play.
-Its target audience was working adults in the service industry, including cabbies, shop assistants, waiters and others, which made up 70 percent of all workers in Singapore.
+Its target audience was working adults in the service industry, including cabbies, shop assistants, waiters and others, which made up 70 per cent of all workers in Singapore.
 People in positions of influence, parents and teachers were also encouraged to serve as positive role models in speaking good English to those around them.
 The movement also partnered organisations and key agencies in training workshop initiatives to improve the English language proficiency of all their teachers.
 A new programme called Functional Literacy for Our Workers (FLOW) was initiated by the Workforce Development Agency with the aim to equip workers who had little English literacy with some basic tools required for them to do their work.
 Other activities to promote good English were also held throughout the year, such as the WISH programme (as in the previous year), and talks at selected public libraries to educate the public on the importance of reading aloud and on using English to communicate with one's family.